-Social History of European Women from

-the Classical World to the Reformation half unit An historical analysis of attitudes towards women from the classical period to the Reformation.
-Topics include speculation on the organization of the earliest societies; women in Greek, Roman and Feudal societies, their legal and speculation on the organization of the earliest societies; women in Greek, Roman and Feudal societies, their legal and economic status; women in the Humanist movement and the Reformation.
+Social History of European Women from the Classical World to the Reformation half unit An historical analysis of attitudes towards women from the classical period to the Reformation.
+Topics include speculation on the organization of the earliest societies; women in Greek, Roman and Feudal societies, their legal and economic status; women in the Humanist movement and the Reformation.
 (Also listed as a women-emphasis course)